 Music

 Music plays a vital role in the worship life at University Lutheran.
 Our choir sings on most weeks during the academic year, and our brass ensemble, soloists, and small ensembles contribute music year-round.
-We are fortunate to have two in-house composers, Bruce Brolsma and Jonathan Mott, who regularly create new music for the congregation, choir, and instrumentalists.
+We are fortunate to have an in-house composer, Bruce Brolsma, who regularly creates new music for the congregation, choir, and instrumentalists.
 Both our Noack organ and the grand piano are used for preludes and postludes.

 Choir